fmaced1/cpmetrix/README.md

 # CPmetrix - Exporting data from capacity planning reports automatically and Massively - Nagios XI :chart_with_upwards_trend:

-CPmetrix is a script build in Python and ShellScript to extract capacity planning report values from Nagios XI, this script get values from all services and hosts with date and time.
+CPmetrix is a script build in Python and ShellScript to extract capacity planning report values from Nagios XI and transform it to csv, this script get values from all services and hosts with date and time.

 ## Installation :sunglasses: